3 Treatments for Reducing Melasma Spots

 1. Treatment with prescribed medications

 Medications are usually the first option to treat Melasma.
-They often consist of the application of a facial cream prescribed by your dermatologist, which seeks to reduce the appearance of the spots.
+They often consist of the application of a facial cream prescribed by a dermatologist, which seeks to reduce the appearance of the spots.

-This type of medication usually contains a chemical component called “hydroquinone,” which we can also get in gel or lotions.
+This type of medication usually contains a chemical component called “hydroquinone,” which you can also get in gel or lotions.

 Hydroquinone is able to counteract the appearance of spots thanks to the fact that it blocks the chemical process of melanin (the substance that gives our skin its darker pigment).